faasm/faasm/docs/kubernetes.md

 microk8s config > ~/.kube/config
 ```

-You can then install Knative as described below.
+You can then continue with Faasm installation as described above.

 ## Bare metal